rust-lang/blog.rust-lang.org/content/inside-rust/rust-langrust-is-adopting-an-llm-policy.md

 You are allowed to close PRs that don't follow the policy, no questions asked.
 Please point the author to [#llm-mentoring] at the same time.
-See [the dev guide][llm-guidance] for exact circumstances and suggested wording.
+See [the dev guide][llm-reviewing] for exact circumstances and suggested wording.

 You are not responsible for determining whether a PR is LLM-generated;
 that responsibility lies with the author.